cloudmesh/client/docs/source/man/man.rst

                                     and/or range to find servers by their names.
                                     Or user may specify more options to narrow the search
-        vm ip_assign [options...]   assign a public ip to a VM of a cloud vm ip_show [options...]     show the ips of VMs vm login [options...]       login to a server or execute commands on it vm list [options...]        same as command "list vm", please refer to it
+        vm floating_ip_assign [options...]   assign a public ip to a VM of a cloud vm ip_show [options...]     show the ips of VMs vm login [options...]       login to a server or execute commands on it vm list [options...]        same as command "list vm", please refer to it